-A portable appliance is any electrical item which can, or is intended to be moved whilst connected to an electrical supply or can be disconnected from its socket and taken elsewhere.
+A portable appliance is any electrical item which can be or is intended to be moved whilst connected to an electrical supply or can be disconnected from its socket and taken elsewhere.

-Some examples of appliances that require testing include:
+Some examples of appliances that you may find in your workplace and that require testing include:

 25% of all reportable electrical accidents involve portable appliances (ﬁgure from HSE).
 This safety risk has led to several pieces of legislation being introduced by the government.